EasyDynamics/oscal-editor-deployment/end-to-end-tests/README.md

 # End to End Tests

-The following tests are testing a Docker deployment of an OSCAL Viewer interface an a complementary backend REST service.
+The following tests are testing a Docker deployment of an OSCAL Viewer interface calling a backend REST service.
 The Cypress tests check that everything appears on the screen as expected when making REST calls to files representing the various OSCAL objects.

 ## Steps for Running Cypress Tests